orbit-love/orbit-model/README.md

 The Orbit Model contains four fundamental concepts: Gravity, Love, Reach and Orbit Level:

-- **Love** is a member's level of engagement and investment in the community.
+- **Love** is a member's level of engagement and activity in the community.
-- **Reach** is a measure of a community member’s broader influence, and takes into account a member's reputation and sphere of influence.
+- **Reach** is a measure of a community member’s sphere of influence.
 - **Gravity** is the attractive force of a community that acts to retain existing members and attract new ones.
 - **Orbit levels** are a practical tool for member segmentation and used to design different programs for each level of the community.